 Step 4: Lay the Sheets and Fasten Them

-Spread a layer of thinset mortar, preferably fortified with a latex additive to keep it flexible, using a 1/4-inch notched trowel with square notches.
+Mix thinset mortar (preferably fortified with a latex additive to keep it flexible) with water in a bucket, following the manufacturer's directions.
+Spread a layer of thinset on the subfloor, using a 1/4-inch notched trowel with square notches.
 Apply it to the depth of the notches and use only enough for the first sheet.
-Lay the sheet in the thinset and wiggle it a bit to get good coverage on the back of the sheet.
+Lay the first sheet of cement board onto the thinset and wiggle it a bit to get good coverage on the back of the sheet.

-Drive backer board screws at 6- to 8-inch intervals to hold down the sheets using a drill.
-Keep the fasteners at least 1 inch away from the edges to avoid crumbling.
-Lay all the other backer board sheets in the same way, leaving an 1/8-inch gap between them for expansion.
+Drive backerboard screws at 6- to 8-inch intervals to hold down the sheets using a drill.
+Keep the fasteners about 1 inch away from the edges and 2 inches away from corner, to prevent crumbling.
+Lay all the other backerboard sheets in the same way, leaving an 1/8-inch gap between them for expansion.

 Step 5: Finish the Seams

-Apply thinset along the seams using a drywall knife and lay fiberglass mesh tape on each seam (be sure to use alkali-resistant tape designed for backer board; do not use standard drywall mesh tape).
-Trowel another layer of mortar over the tape and scrape it flat with the knife.
+Apply thinset along the seams using a drywall knife and lay fiberglass mesh tape on each seam (be sure to use alkali-resistant tape designed for cement board; do not use standard drywall mesh tape).
+Trowel a thin layer of mortar over the tape and scrape it flat with the knife.
 Let the thinset dry completely.